mauney/shopify/README.md

 ## Question 2: ##
 For this question you’ll need to use SQL.
 [Follow this link](https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL) to access the data set required for the challenge.
 Please use queries to answer the following questions.
 Paste your queries along with your final numerical answers below.

+The indentions for SQL queries are not maintained in this markdown document.
+Please see the [shopify_q2.txt](shopify_q2.txt) file for queries that are easier to read.

 ### A. ###
 How many orders were shipped by Speedy Express in total?